clintcan/owasp-asvs-mcp-server/README.md

 **Compliance Questions:**
 - "We're building a payment processing app.
 Which ASVS requirements help us meet PCI DSS?"
-- "Show me all HIPAA-related security controls in ASVS"
+- "Show me all HIPAA-related security controls in ASVS Level 1" (uses validated HIPAA mappings ✅)
+- "What HIPAA Security Rule sections does ASVS V6.2.1 satisfy?" (validated mappings ✅)
 - "Our company needs SOX and ISO 27001 compliance.
 What's the gap between L1 and L2?"
 - "If I implement ASVS requirement 9.1.1, which compliance frameworks does it satisfy?"
 - "We've implemented basic auth controls.
 Run a gap analysis for GDPR compliance at L2"
-- "What percentage of PCI DSS requirements do we currently meet?"
+- "What percentage of HIPAA requirements do we currently meet?" (uses validated mappings ✅)

 **Real-World Scenarios:**
 - "We're a healthcare startup.
-Map our path from no security controls to HIPAA compliance"
+Map our path from no security controls to HIPAA compliance" (validated ✅)
 - "Generate a compliance roadmap for a fintech app targeting PCI DSS Level 1"
 - "We have L1 covered.
 Prioritize L2 requirements by compliance impact for PCI and SOX"
 - "Which ASVS controls give us the most compliance coverage across multiple frameworks?"
+- "Show me the 48 ASVS requirements that satisfy HIPAA Security Rule" (validated ✅)

 ## Data Source